horizon-research/CoolerSpace/readme.md

 CoolerSpace is a Python library that provides type checking for programs that manipulate colors.

+**WARNING: This library is currently not ready for production use.
+For research purposes, please double check the requirements at pyproject.toml and requirements.txt.**

 ## Installation
 CoolerSpace is [available on PyPI](https://pypi.org/project/coolerspace/)!
 You can install CoolerSpace with pip.